BLUEGRASS COLLEGE CAMP

 Gawlik guided a team led by senior Jordan Bueter, one of the top players in program history.
 The two-time All-MAC First Team selection finished as CMU’s career leader in aces (160) and with 1,469 kills, good for third best in program history.

-Gawlik came to CMU after serving as an assistant coach at Michigan State for 11 seasons.
-He helped lead the Spartans to nine NCAA Tournament appearances including three trips to the Sweet 16.
+Gawlik came to CMU after serving for 11 seasons as an assistant coach at Michigan State, helping lead the Spartans to nine NCAA Tournament appearances including three trips to the Sweet 16.

 Colleen Munson enters her 14th season at the helm of the Western Michigan volleyball program in 2018.
 Her tenure at WMU has included a program record eight consecutive 20-win seasons from 2005-12 and nine overall trips to the Big Dance in 2008, 2011, and 2014, including a berth in the Sweet 16 in 2008.
 Furthermore, there is every reason to believe that Munson has constructed a team that will challenge at the top of the Mid-American Conference for years to come.